hazandaglayan/AMAT/README.md

 ### CITE:
-Please cite "An Alternating Minimization Algorithm with Trajectory for Direct Exoplanet Detection".
-The link will be provided as soon as possible.
+Please cite "An Alternating Minimization Algorithm with Trajectory for Direct Exoplanet Detection". https://doi.org/10.14428/esann/2023.ES2023-137.

 Please also provide a link to this webpage in your paper (https://github.com/hazandaglayan/amat)